 Elective Modules (one from)

-International Business Ethics and Corporate Governance: This module focuses on business ethics and corporate governance in the international context.
-Both areas will be addressed from the perspective of the dual "business" models of the shareholder and the stakeholder approaches.
+International Business Ethics and Corporate Governance: This module focuses on business ethics, sustainability and corporate governance in the international context.
+Both areas will be addressed from the perspective of the dual ‘business’ models of the shareholder and the stakeholder approaches.
 Further the broader societal impacts of business activities will be considered in-depth.
 The full range of businesses will be considered – from large corporations through to SMEs.
-Empirical studies will be used to apply the theoretical resources of moral philosophy, CSR and corporate governance.
+Empirical studies will be used to apply the theoretical resources of moral philosophy, CSR, sustainability and corporate governance.

-Strategic Management: This module enables students to appreciate the issues and challenges that confront managers responsible for strategic management.
-It introduces students to concepts, topics and methodological approaches and tools relevant to the analysis of the strategic position of the organisation and the development and implementation of strategies and policies, and their major operational implications.
+• Introduce students to concepts, topics and methodological approaches and tools relevant to the analysis of the strategic position of the organisation and the development and implementation of strategies and policies, and their major operational implications;

 - Full accreditation from the Chartered Institute of Personnel and Development (CIPD), enabling graduates to achieve associate status, subject to membership.